taolson/Admiran/doc/Compiler.md

 `p_expExpr`, `p_expOp`, `p_expAp`, `p_expReduce`, and `p_expFinal` form a mutually-recursive group of parsers
 that operate on a stack of pending expressions and a stack of pending infix operators, using the pre-defined operator precedence/associativity table from the `grammar` module.
+This is an implementation of Dijkstra's "Shunting Yard Algorithm".

 ##### `p_expExpr`